Breaking Down The IVF Process

 The 5 Steps of IVF

-If you're considering IVF, it's natrual to have questions.
+If you're considering IVF, it's natural to have questions.
 It's a very personal and intimate experience, and it's important to feel comfortable.
 Knowing what to expect, step-by-step, can help ease your concerns and empower you to take the next step in your fertility journey.
 Below, Dr. Hartman breaks the IVF process down into 5 steps.

 1. Ovarian Suppression